RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 * rv64imafdc

-* frdme310arty

-* mpfs64imafdc

-Each rv* variant corresponds to a GCC multilib.
-A particular variant reflects an ISA with ABI and code model choice.
+Each variant reflects an ISA with ABI and code model choice.
 All rv64 BSPs have medany code model by default, while rv32 BSPs are medlow.
 The reason is that RV32 medlow can access the entire 32-bit address space, while RV64 medlow can only access addresses below 0x80000000.
 With RV64 medany, it's possible to perform accesses above 0x80000000.

-The BSP must be started im machine mode.
+The BSP must be started in machine mode.

+The reference platforms for the rv* variants include the QEMU `virt` and `spike` machines and the Spike RISC-V ISA simulator.

+**The BSP also provides the following variants for specific hardware targets:**

-The reference platform for this BSP is the QEMU `virt` machine.
+* frdme310arty - The reference platform for this variant is the Arty FPGA board with the SiFive Freedom E310 reference design.

-The reference platform for the mpfs64imafdc BSP variant is the Microchip PolarFire SoC Icicle Kit.
+* mpfs64imafdc - The reference platform for this variant is the Microchip PolarFire SoC Icicle Kit.

+* kendrytek210 - The reference platform for this variant is the Kendryte K210
+  SoC on the Sipeed MAiX BiT or Maixduino board.

 Build Configuration Options
 ---------------------------